Aegean Odyssey Review

 The Aegean Odyssey is the sole ship in the Voyages to Antiquity fleet and was originally launched as a ferry.
 This decades-old vessel was radically overhauled to upgrade cabins and public areas, though the engine is still original.
 The ship has a casual sophistication, via its decor which is appealing and unfussy, using predominantly a light colour palette throughout the ship.
 Paintings and artwork in cabins and public areas are in keeping with the antiquities theme.
 In the lobby and library are intricate ship models of ancient ocean going vessels on display as are several busts of Roman and Grecian warriors.

-Aegean Odyssey was originally launched as a car ferry in 1973.
-After about 15 years, it was converted to a cruise ship, sailing under at least two other names, both of them containing "Aegean."
-The vessel had been tied to a dock in Greece for about four years when veteran cruise-line entrepreneur Gerry Herrod bought it in 2009 and renamed it Aegean Odyssey.
+Of course, the ship's USP is not its hardware but the specialised itineraries it sails -- taking its historic-minded passengers to visit remnants of great civilisations around the Mediterranean.
+Aegean Odyssey entered service in 1973 and around 15 years later was converted to a cruise ship, sailing under at least two other names, both of them containing "Aegean".
+The vessel had been docked in Greece for about four years when veteran cruise line entrepreneur Gerry Herrod bought it in 2009 and renamed it Aegean Odyssey.

 Inspired by "The Middle Sea", a book about the fabled ancient civilizations that flourished in the eastern and central Mediterranean, Herrod teamed up with its author, Lord John Julius Norwich, to put together cruise itineraries focused on the still-visible remains of ancient Egyptian, Greek and Roman civilisations.